ESE-Peasy/PosturePerfection/docs/instructions.md

 ## Achieving PosturePerfection!

 When you are happy with a posture that you have adopted and have clicked "Set Ideal Posture", your detected posture will be highlighted in <span style="color:green">Green</span> as you are then in a position where you have achieved PosturePerfection!
 Carry on with your work, and the system will let you know when we detect you have strayed from this ideal posture.
-See below for more details to ensure you maximise your time in PosturePerfection!
+See below for more details to ensure you optimise your time in PosturePerfection!

 <div align="center">
     <img src="images/instructions/good_posture.png" width="500"/>